-What is a grow zone?
+What is a Grow Zone?

 Most every online nursery will list recommended ‘Grow Zones’ for plants they sell.
 Most nurseries will also void any warranty if you purchase plants outside their recommended grow zones.
 But what exactly is a grow zone?